facebookresearch/imagenetx/README.md

 Other installations:
  - Install from repo clone : `pip install -e .`
- - Reproduce plots from the paper or use the plots subpackage : `pip install imagenet-x[plot]`
+ - Reproduce plots from the paper and use dataset loader: `pip install imagenet-x[all]`
- - If you want to use the evaluate subpackage `pip install imagenet-x[evaluate]`

 ## Usage